vgm64/python-fit/README.rst

 python-fit
 ==========

 The python-fit module is designed for people who need to fit data frequently and quickly.
 The module is not designed for huge amounts of control over the minimization process but rather tries to make fitting data simple and painless.
-If you want to fit data several times a day, every day, and you really just want to see if the fit you've made looks good against your data, check out this software.
+If you fit two-dimensional data several times a day, every day, and you really just want to see if the fit you've made looks good against your data, check out this software.
 If you want one very statistically aware and neurotically controlled fit, you might consider looking elsewhere.

 With python-fit, you get work done.